Eddie Cornelius

 Eddie Lee Cornelius Jr. is a gospel singer, songwriter, speaker and author.

 He was a songwriter and lead singer for The Cornelius Brothers & Sister Rose, a 1970s soul R&B act.
 He wrote their biggest hits "Too Late To Turn Back Now" and "Treat Her Like A Lady".

 In the 1980s, he released some solo albums on the Audiograph record label.
-In 1995, he became and ordained pastor and started the Blood of the Lamb ministries in South Florida.
+In 1995, he became an ordained pastor and started the Blood of the Lamb ministries in South Florida.

 In June 2020, he released his inspirational memoir, titled It's Not Too Late To Turn Back Now: Back To The Open Arms Of God, on Amazon.com.

 Credit as a song writer

 His million sellers have been covered a multitude of artists.